Staff – Veterinary Teaching Hospital, Sydney

 We have recently welcomed Dr Mark Lawrie as the new Chief Executive Officer of the University Veterinary Teaching Hospital, Sydney.

-Mark is married with 5 children (one of which is 14 year old Laura, a cross maltese ex RSPCA dog).
+He is very happy to be back at his alma mater and is married with 5 children (one of which is 15 year old Laura, a cross maltese ex RSPCA dog).